-To explain further, the most primal part of the brain is called the limbic system, and it controls all decision making.
-It also happens to control all of our emotions and feelings.
-So, resonating with your audience will also appeal to the part of the brain that’s responsible for action.
+The most primal part of the brain is called the limbic system, and it controls all decision making.
+It also happens to control all our emotions and feelings.
+So, resonating with your audience will also appeal to the part of the brain that's responsible for action.
 In other words, if you can evoke emotion, you can drive behavior.

 Conveying a clear and convincing purpose through all your brand's actions will forge the emotional connection required to persuade an audience to support you.
 And the more people who support you, the stronger your reputation will become.